NeneWang/learn-programming/instructor/random-notes.md

 - Even if it is not about getting the ob you want, you get the post on the mutual friends, and that's very important.
 They can get you a job and you tell them about yourselves

+### Be Confident and Persistent!
+- Get into those microcredentials you will eventually have that job.
+- I think as having those follow up emails
+- It took Sayeem around a year for getting a job
+- Timing is very important